EventKit/eventkit-cloud/readme.md

 A setup guide for running docker in vagrant can be found in the [windows setup guide](windows.md).

 ### Installation
-Note: the RabbitMQ configuration provided here is the Official Docker version and is Copyright (c) 2014-2015 Docker, Inc.
+_Note: the RabbitMQ configuration provided here is the Official Docker version and is Copyright (c) 2014-2015 Docker, Inc._

+There are several options that are optional, however prior to using the EventKit docker setup, two variables need to be set in the environment running docker, `SITE_NAME` and `SITE_IP`.

+Typically `SITE_NAME` is set to 'cloud.eventkit.dev' and `SITE_IP` is '127.0.0.1'.
+If needing to run the integration tests, then `SITE_IP` must be set to a different IP available on the system, typically the local ip `192.168.X.X` or `10.0.X.X`.
+This is typically done by using `export SITE_NAME=cloud.eventkit.dev` on mac/linux or `setx SITE_NAME cloud.eventkit.dev`.
+Usually docker-compose will need to be run as sudo.
+In which case you want to make sure that the environment variables are made available as sudo won't always use the shell environment.

+_Note: if running the docker setup with an IP set other than 127.0.0.1, then the application will be made available to other computer that can access the host machine at the `SITE_IP` address._

 After installing docker open an elevated shell/command prompt and enter:
 <pre>git clone https://repo_server/repo_org/eventkit-cloud.git